ramirezramiro/stm32-zephyr-watchdog-threads/README.md

 ---

-## Zephyr Workspace Prerequisite

-This project assumes you already have a Zephyr workspace (including toolchains, Python environment, and `west`) installed locally.
-Follow the official [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) to install the SDK or host toolchain, create a workspace, and learn how to source `zephyr-env.sh`.
-Once that environment is ready you can clone this repo inside the workspace (or point `ZEPHYR_BASE` at your Zephyr tree) and run the commands documented below.

 ## Consulting & Attribution

 The “stm32-zephyr-watchdog-threads ramirezramiro — STM32L0 Zephyr LED + Watchdog + Thread Health Monitor” project ships a production-ready STM32L0 watchdog, persistence, and recovery stack that routinely cuts Zephyr bring-up time from weeks to days.
 If you reuse it, please cite the full project name, keep the included NOTICE file, and consider linking back to this repository. **Need integration help or custom features?** Open a GitHub issue or connect via [LinkedIn](https://www.linkedin.com/in/ramiro-ramirez-tw/).